eriksand/eriksand.github.io/CaDeId/Style Guidelines.md

 ### Naming conventions

 Name functions, variables, classes, and IDs descriptively.
-Use camelCase for naming.
+Use camelCase.

+### Misc.

+Code should be written in English and should be free from glaring typos.

 ### Examples